 Unknowingly, these entrepreneurs launch their new enterprise on an Achilles heel of misconceptions and poor thinking that makes them believe they are doing the “right” thing for the “right” reasons.

-Many people do what they do for no other reason than the money.
+- Many people do what they do for no other reason than money.
 Go ask a trashman.

 If you want to be successful with a business, you need to toss out the adage thinking and guru wisdom and hypocritically show the facade of the triple bottom line while using employees as tools.
 If you do not believe that idea, you are deluded.

 Keep in mind, the statistics these researchers use are somewhat confined to clinical perspectives, making the possibility of business people acting sociopathic difficult to assess.
-What is clear is the connection between high rates of sociopathy and business leadership, likely due to the fact that success in business centers on profit which is best acquired by means that do not increase cost, like not caring about employees, playing by the rules, or enforcing ethics when lip service will do.
+What is clear is the connection between high rates of sociopathy and business leadership, likely due to the fact that success in business centers on profit which is best acquired by means that do not increase cost, like not caring about employees, disregarding the rules, or lip service rather than enforcing ethics.

 To achieve small business success you need to prioritize profit – above all else.